Future (train): Design

 Thirteen cars were refurbished for the sunset-themed Future: five 10500 series, five 10600 series, and three 10700 series cars.
 Out of these trains, two are dining cars, three are lounge cars, and eight are passenger cars.
 The exterior of the "sunset" train is painted in black and orange, a color scheme never used by the TRA before.
 Faced with a limited budget, the designers left the general layout of the train the same.
 Less vibrant colors were used for a minimalistic approach.
 The designers intended on making all seats white, but the TRA had already purchased blue seats for its original excursion train design; therefore, only a third of the seats are white.

 Operation

-The Future has no regular timetable; instead, the train is only used if reserved, either through the TRA or through package tours offered by third party tour operators.
+The Future has no regular timetable; instead, the train is only used if reserved, either through TR or through package tours offered by third party tour operators.
 Future began services on 31 December 2020.